Welcome to today's edition of the Rush 24-7 podcast.

 Exactly.

-We're all we're all in the crosshairs.
+We're all in the crosshairs.

-This man and his administration are gunning for everybody who has had success, wants to have success, and uh they're they're they're gonna I mean, they they want to shut down, you know, fairness doctrine, radio TV, they want to do these kind of things.
+This man and his administration are gunning for everybody who has had success, wants to have success, and they're going to, I mean, they want to shut down fairness doctrine, radio TV.

-They're um look at what they're doing with the um the economy, they're destroying it, all this debt.
+They're destroying it, all this debt.

-I mean, uh even people who are not born, people who are not even conceived yet, people who are not even thoughts in their future parents' minds are in the crosshairs of this administration.
+I mean, even people who are not born, people who are not even conceived yet, people who are not even thoughts in their future parents' minds are in the crosshairs of this administration.

 Well, Rush, guess what?

-But I have a feeling that when that gets into legislation, you're gonna see some really ugly stuff going on.
+Now, I don't know who's discriminated against based on somebody else's paycheck, but I have a feeling that when that gets into legislation, you're going to see some really ugly stuff going on.

-Well, well, of course you know what that means.
+Well, well, of course, you know what that means.

-No, I don't tell me.
+No, I don't.

-What does it mean?
+Tell me, what does it mean?

-This is returning the nation's wealth to its quote unquote rightful owners.
+This is returning the nation's wealth to its quote-unquote rightful owners.

 This is a civil rights bill.